serin0837/restapi/note.md

 # 3. HTTP Methods

 - A way of telling the server what type of request we are making
-  - GET ( Create a new ninja and store it)
+  - POST ( Create a new ninja and store it)
-  - POST( Reading / retrieving a list of ninja)
+  - GET ( Reading / retrieving a list of ninja)
   - PUT ( Edit an existing ninja)
   - DELETE ( Delete a ninja from the db)
 - API Routes